pkarsy/CC1101_RF/README.md

 ```
 ## GDO0 behavior change
 If you are going to use WakeOnRadio and/or MCU sleep you will need to connect the CC1101 GDO0 pin
 to some MCU pin capable of interrupts.
-See the examples/wor directory.
+See the examples/pingLowPower project.
 WARNING: the GDO0 behavior is changed.
 The old library had a bug that could cause the RF chip to exit
 RX or WoR state without the MCU ever getting a GDO0 interrupt, making the module unable to receive other packets and/or send the RC chip again in low power mode.

 ### Examples
 First, you need to download the library locally.
 Then the examples can be opened as separate platformio projects, but also by opening the main library using platformio and selecting a platformio.ini target.